Kobenhavns-Professionshojskole/skolegpt-instruct-dataset/README.md

 </h1>

 ## SkoleGPT Instruct Dataset
 "skolegpt-instruct" is an open source dataset for Danish instruction fine-tuning of LLM's.
 The dataset is translation of a quality filtered subset of the [OpenOrca instruction dataset](https://huggingface.co/datasets/Open-Orca/OpenOrca).
 The project is a part of the [SkoleGPT project](https://skolegpt.dk/).
+Find the dataset on the Hugging Face [here](https://huggingface.co/datasets/kobprof/skolegpt-instruct).

 ## Usage
 The project consist of 4 steps: sampling, filtering, stratification and translation.
 This project utilizes Poetry for dependency management, so you may need to install Poetry using pip install poetry if it's not already set up on your system.